-Pursuant to the Kaken License Agreement, Kaken is required to make an upfront payment to the Company of \$15.0 million.
+Pursuant to the Kaken License Agreement, Kaken made an upfront payment to the Company of \$15.0 million in April 2023.
 In addition to the upfront payment, the Company is entitled to receive up to an aggregate of approximately \$65.0 million (at exchange rates in effect on the date of the Kaken License Agreement) upon the achievement of specified milestones related to the development, regulatory approval and commercialization of tildacerfont in Japan, including the achievement of specified net sales thresholds, if approved.
 Kaken has agreed to pay the Company a non-creditable, non-refundable specified purchase price for each unit of Company-manufactured product supplied to Kaken for commercial sale.
 In addition, the Company will also be entitled to receive a royalty for each unit of non-Company manufactured product sold equal to a range of double-digit percentages up to the mid-twenties based on annual net sales of tildacerfont in Japan.
 Both the purchase price for each unit and the royalty rate are subject to reduction in certain circumstances as specified in the Kaken License Agreement.
 Kaken's obligation to pay royalties will continue for ten years after the first commercial sale in Japan or, if later, until the expiration of regulatory exclusivity of tildacerfont or the expiration of the last valid claim of a Company-licensed patent covering tildacerfont in Japan.

-The Company identified a combined performance obligation consisting of the license and know-how granted to Kaken as well as certain non-contingent research and development activities.
+The Company identified a combined performance obligation consisting of the license and know-how granted to Kaken as well as certain noncontingent research and development activities.
 The Company determined that the transaction price at the inception of the Kaken License Agreement consisted of the upfront payment of \$15.0 million.
 The transaction price is recognized as revenue using the cost-based input method over the estimated period of its non-contingent research and development obligations, which is approximately two years.

-During the three months ended March 31, 2023, the Company recognized \$2.0 million as collaboration revenue.
-As of March 31, 2023, deferred revenue was \$13.0 million, of which \$9.2 million was current.
-As of March 31, 2023, the Company recorded the upfront payment of \$15.0 million in accounts receivable on the balance sheet.
-The upfront payment was subsequently received in April 2023.
+During the three and six months ended June 30, 2023, the Company recognized \$2.2 million and \$4.1 million as collaboration revenue, respectively, all of which related to activities satisfied in the current period.
+As of June 30, 2023, deferred revenue was \$10.9 million, of which \$8.1 million was current.